LazySeldi/lazybios/DOCS.md

 ```
 - Returns array of memory device information (SMBIOS Type 17).
 - Parameters: count - pointer to store number of memory devices.
-- Needs to be provided by caller so the caller can determine how many times to run a loop to print out all of the memory devices!
+- Needs to be provided by caller so the caller can determine how many times to run a loop to print out all the memory devices!
 - Returns Array of memory_device_t or NULL on failure.
 - The struct contains:
 ```c